ibm-cloud-docs/vpc/bare_metal_server_faq.md

 {: #faq-bare-metal-10}
 {: faq}

-The boot drive is 960 Gb.
+The boot disk is 960 GB.
 You can configure each image differently for its partition sizes.

 Bare Metal Servers for VPC supports only UEFI images.
 {: important}